TheSmith0803/learn-open-gl/README.md

 Then we vary the color in the range of 0.0 - 1.0 by using the `sin` function and store the result in `greenValue`.

+Then we query for the location of the ourColor uniform using `glGetUniformLocation`.
+We supply the shader program and the name of the uniform (that we want to retrieve the location from) to the query function.

+If `glGetUniformLocation` returns -1, it could not find the location.
+Lastly we can set the uniform value using the `glUniform4f` function.
+Note that finding the uniform location does not require you to use the shader program first, but updating a uniform does require you to first use the program (by calling `glUseProgram`), because it sets the uniform on the currently active shader program.

+If you were wondering why we keep setting that `f` next to each float, it is opengls way of telling C that that value is a float (i think).It is called a "postfix".

+Whenever you want to configure an option of OpenGL simply pick the overloaded function that corresponds with your type.
+In our case we want to set 4 floats of the uniform individually so we pass our data via glUniform4f